 This screening opinion has been prepared in order to fulfil the statutory SEA requirements, as set out in the Environmental Assessment of Plans and Programmes Regulations 2004.

-The environmental consultation bodies Historic England, Natural England and the Environment Agency have been consulted during the preparation of this Screening Assessment.
-They have concluded that there are unlikely to be significant effects on cultural or significant environmental concerns and that neither Strategic Environmental Assessment or Habitat Regulations Assessment are a requirement for this plan.
-A full copy of the responses received are attached as Appendix 3.
+The environmental consultation bodies Historic England, Natural England and the Environment Agency have been consulted during the preparation of the SEA Screening Statement.
+Their responses are summarised below: